bzyyyyyyyy/MCDR-AutoCommand/README_en.md

 If the command is starting with `/`, it will be sent to server’s standard input stream

-If the command is starting with `!!`, nothing is going to happen (this portion wasn't completed because of technical problems)
+If the command is starting with `!!`, it will be sent to MCDR’s command system (only some of the commands will work)

 Else the command will be broadcast